panjf2000/gnet/docs/tutorial/best-practices.md

 The above three event handlers (callbacks) are executed in event-loops, therefore, running blocking code in them blocks event-loops, which means that the subsequent tasks will have to wait for the preceding blocking event handlers to complete before they get executed.

-To avoid blocking event-loops, asynchronize your blocking code, for example by starting a goroutine with your blocking code and invoking c.AsyncWrite() or c.AsyncWritev() to send response data to the peer endpoint.
+To avoid blocking event-loops, asynchronize your blocking code, for example by starting a goroutine with your blocking code and invoking `Conn.AsyncWrite()` or `Conn.AsyncWritev()` to send response data to the peer endpoint.

-If you're not familiar with how gnet works, go back and read [this](https://gnet.host/docs/about/overview/#networking-model-of-multiple-threadsgoroutines).
+If you're not familiar with how `gnet` works, go back and read [this](https://gnet.host/docs/about/overview/#networking-model-of-multiple-threadsgoroutines).

 ### Leverage Conn.Context() to monopolize data instead of sharing it across connections

-It's recommended to use Conn.Context() to store necessary resource for each connection, so that each connection can take advantage of its exclusive resource, avoiding the contention of single resource across connections.
+It's recommended to use `Conn.Context()` to store necessary resource for each connection, so that each connection can take advantage of its exclusive resource, avoiding the contention of single resource across connections.

+### Either loop read data in OnTraffic() or invoke c.Wake() regularly

+Despite the fact that `gnet` leverages `epoll`/`kqueue` with level-triggered mode under the hood, `OnTraffic()` won't be invoked constantly given there is data left in the inbound buffer of a connection, `OnTraffic()` is only invoked when there is new data arriving, which is like edge-triggered mode from the user's point of view.

+Thus, you should loop call `c.Read()`/`c.Peek()`/`c.Next()` for a connection in `OnTraffic()` to drain the inbound buffer for reading and decoding packets until it reaches an incomplete packet, but if you don't, then make sure you call `c.Wake()` periodically, otherwise you may never get a chance to read the rest of the leftover data until the peer endpoint sends new data over and there are new arrivals of data on the socket.

 ### Enable poll_opt mode to boost performance